Chiayen0503/Dead-woods-detection-with-Mask-RCNN/README.md

 nvidia-docker run -it -p 8888:8888 tensorflow/tensorflow:latest-gpu-py3 bash
 ```

-### Run a shell script to install other dependancies and Mask RCNN model that are not included in Tensorflow docker
+### Step 2: Run a shell script to install other dependancies and Mask RCNN model that are not included in Tensorflow docker
 ```
 bash install.sh
 ```